lslzl3000/node-local-tunnel/README.md

     hostname : 'example.com' // means filter those hostname **equles to** 'example.com'
     hostname : '[example.com]' // means filter those hostname **matchs** 'example.com', which also contains 'sub.example.com'

+    hint : req.hostname is powered by Express, you may find 'headers.host' in a general request

 If you want to check sub-layer object value in req obj(e.g cookies or userAgent), just write it, e.g.